 9. If you got to know that I am dating another person, what would you do?

-This is another rabble-rousing topic that need to be kept at bay.
+This is among the rabble-rousing controversial topics for couples that need to be kept at bay.
 Besides, this appears as more of a challenge to your partner than a polite query to evoke an answer.
 As long as you are both confident that you are dating exclusively, and not seeing other people, it is futile to bring up this topic.

 10. Do you like to be pampered or be left alone when you’re feeling low?

-This is a question few would like to answer.
+We consider this to be one of the relationship debate questions because nothing good can come out of asking it.
+To begin with, this is a question few would like to answer.
+Even if they do, you may find yourself torn over whether to comply with their wishes or not.
 If your partner says that they would like to be left alone, following this advice would not stand you in good stead.
 And if you have a partner who wants to be pampered, they would ideally want you to realize this without it being spelled out.

 11. When you met my parents for the first time, what annoyed you the most?

-This has a giant ‘Danger’ sign all over it.
-And, you probably are aware that there some issues the first time you introduced your partner to parents.
+This has a giant ‘danger’ sign all over it.
+And, you probably are aware that there were some issues the first time you introduced your partner to your parents.
 In response to this question, if your partner is completely truthful, you are likely to be angry if they say anything against your parents.
-So, it is better to avoid the question, and its aftermath, altogether unless you’re prepared to take the answer with a sense of humor.
+So, it is better to avoid the question and its aftermath altogether unless you’re prepared to take the answer with a sense of humor.

 12. What kind of parent do you think you would become?